- Location: Washington

 If you don't want to print out the form and complete it, you can fill out the form online.
 The report is required for any Washington-titled vehicle owner who sells or otherwise transfers their interest in the vehicle.
 This is true even if it's a gift, trade, dealer trade-in, or vehicle disposal situation.

-A Vehicle Report of Sale states in writing that the vehicle has been sold, traded, given, donated, auctioned, sold, or otherwise transferred.
+A Vehicle Report of Sale (Form 420062) states in writing that the vehicle has been sold, traded, given, donated, auctioned, sold, or otherwise transferred.
 The document is intended to protect the vehicle's seller from liability associated with the vehicle or its operation after it has been transferred.

-While you can complete and submit a Report of Sale at your local Vehicle Licensing Office within five days of the sale, it's much easier and quicker to file the report online.
-This might be preferable not only to avoid the trip, but also to save the $4 service fee you'd pay to file in person.
+While you can complete and submit a Report of Sale at your local Vehicle Licensing Office within 5 days of the sale, it's much easier and quicker to file the report online.
+This might be preferable not only to avoid the trip, but also to save the service fee you'd pay to file in person.
 Filing online is free.

 - Date of the transfer or sale

 - Seller's name and address

 - Buyer's name and address